hzi-bifo/AMR_benchmarking/data/README.md

 # Data preprocessing tutorial
 Welcome to the tutorial on data preprocessing.
-This tutorial guides you through the procedures for creating <a href="https://github.com/hzi-bifo/AMR_benchmarking/wiki/Datasets-overview">78 datasets</a> from the <a href="https://www.bv-brc.org/">PATRIC</a> genome database.
+This tutorial guides you through the procedures for creating <a href="https://github.com/hzi-bifo/AMR_benchmarking/wiki/Datasets-overview">78 AMR phenotyping benchmarking datasets</a> from the <a href="https://www.bv-brc.org/">PATRIC</a> genome database.

 ## Table of Contents
 - [1.
 Download metadata from PATRIC FTP](#1)